pnowy/store/README.md

 For product versioning the Javers library is used.
 For this purpose you could also use Hibernate Envers (but it is designed only for ORM) or create own solution (which could be desired from performance and model perspective).

+For API documentation you could also use Spring Rest Docs project.